My Lettering Process from Client Inquiry to Final Delivery

 After they give you all the details of their project, it’s your turn to ease your potential client’s concerns and prove your worth before giving out any pricing.
 Often clients have never worked with a lettering artist before and have no idea about the amount of work that goes into each design.
 So it’s up to you to educate them.

 In your first email pitch, tell them what it would be like to work with you and the results they’ll get for their investment; whether it’s more sales, brand recognition, or customer loyalty.
-The more you can communicate your worth in the beginning, the more likely you client won’t be sticker shocked when they see your pricing.
+The more you can communicate your worth in the beginning, the more likely your client won’t be sticker shocked when they see your pricing.

 How to write a quote for freelance work

-Normally, most designers like to jump into the proposal phase at this point, but I like to offer a more concise email pitch instead, that way the project seems less intimidating.
+Normally, most designers like to jump into the proposal phase at this point, but I like to offer a more concise email pitch instead.
+That way the project seems less intimidating.

 This quote for freelance work includes a written version of my process for their project and the ideal timeline needed to create it.
 I also offer at least three pricing options with a run down of available revisions and hours required for each.
-This way, it becomes less of a decision of “Should I work with this person?” to “Which package should I buy?”
+This way, it becomes less of a decision of “Should I work with this person?” to “Which package should I buy?”.

 If you would like to see what my freelance estimate template looks like, sign up for my weekly lettering newsletter.
 Fair warning, there is a TON of bonus content that is only available to newsletter subscribers in this article.

 When I send my estimate email, I track it using Hubspot so I can receive notifications of when my client opens my message and what links they clicked on inside it.
 I can tell by the number of times the client opens my email pitch whether or not they're interested in working together.